IERoboticsAILab/AIfred/README.md

     catkin build  #OR catkin_make
     . devel/setup.bash
     ```
-5. Open chrome (better account with youtube premium) tab (will be used for casting YouTube videos)
+5. Open chrome (better account with youtube premium) tab (will be used for casting generated content)

-6. Open FireFox tab (will be used for wikipedia articles)
+6. Open FireFox tab (will be used for showiung user instructions)

 7. Cast the tab of chrome with chromcast that is on the robot arm end effector Kodak Projector